KaveIO/KaveToolbox/README.md

 This is gnome trying to spawn an x window to have you enter your password.
 Work around by:

 unset SSH_ASKPASS

-## (Developer) How to add a new precompiled root version

-1. Install KaveToolbox with anaconda and that root version onto one a machine running a supported OS
-2. cp -r /opt/root/version /some/temp/dir/root
-3. cd /some/temp/dir
-4. tar cvzf root\_version\_os.tar.gz root
-5. Upload tar to the repo server into the correct directory

 ## Is it possible to install the software without root/superuser privilages?